 This Key Features Document gives a summary of your plan.
-Full details are set out in our Member's booklet or Technical Guide which are available on request using our contact details on the last page.
-We will also send them to you when your plan starts.
+Full details are set out in our Technical Guide which is available on request using the contact details on the last page.
+We will also send it to you when your plan starts.